Wherein the Doctor does what he does best

 …Though come to that, maybe this

-was why Jack always came round to forgiving him, even when he shouldn’t’ve, even when he couldn’t always explain why he did.
+was why Jack always came round to forgiving him, even when he shouldn’t’ve, even when he couldn’t always explain why he did so.
 For all he knew, Jack couldn’ve spent all that time with spoilers

 in his head, and never knowing if the next meeting would be their last.
 The Doctor knew how that felt.
 Intimately.
 Just thinking about it made his hearts clench.